-WARNING: There is a risk of damaging the instrument or of causing serious injury if live components are touched.
+NOTE: WARNING: There is a risk of damaging the instrument or of causing serious injury if live components are touched.

-- Only operate this instrument with a main power voltage specified (100 to 240 V AC). - Plug the instrument into a grounded outlet or power strip. - Only use the fuse type and rating specified for this instrument (Section 3.1).
+- Only operate this instrument with a main power voltage specified (100 to 240 V AC at 50 to 60 Hz). - Plug the instrument into a grounded outlet or power strip. - Only use the fuse type and rating specified for this instrument (Section 3.1).